hidny/CuboidSimplePhaseNetSearch/README.md

 This repo is currently very messy because I didn't delete files I stopped using, and I didn't get rid of previous versions of the same code just in case I wanted to refer back to it.

-I'll try to clean it up a bit.
+I'll try to clean it up a bit soon.

 ## State of README

-This current iteration of the README is still needs a few more revisions and edits.
+This current iteration of the README still needs a few more revisions and edits.